 Log data: The Communication subsystem supplies log information to the local GUI and any remote subscriber.

-Sensor data: The Communication subsystem supplies sensor information to the local GUI and any remote subscriber.
+Sensor data: The Communication subsystem supplies sensor information to the local GUI and properly authenticated remote subscribers.

 Camera data: The Communication subsystem supplies camera information to the local GUI and any remote subscriber.